deel-ai-papers/conformal-segmentation/README.md

 # COSE: Conformal Segmentation

 This repository contains the implementation and the code run the experiments from the paper:
-> Conformal Semantic Image Segmentation: Post-hoc Quantification of Predictive Uncertainty
+> Luca Mossina, Joseba Dalmau and Léo Andéol (2024).
+Conformal Semantic Image Segmentation: Post-hoc Quantification of Predictive Uncertainty. *To appear*.

 ## Idea
 (TODO: give more details, use a picture with segmentation mask vs conformal heatmap).